-QEF have developed a one day, interactive Disability Equality Training course specifically aimed at the global aviation sector, for staff who are required to understand disability equality to improve the passenger experience, comply with aviation regulatory requirements and ensure they are providing inclusive service at every stage of the journey.
+As part of the ASK FIRST programme, QEF have developed a one day, interactive and CPD accredited Disability Equality Training course.
+This is specifically aimed at the global aviation sector, for staff who are required to understand disability equality to improve the passenger experience, comply with aviation regulatory requirements and ensure they are providing an inclusive service at every stage of the journey.

 Online and instructor led, this course encourages attendees, wherever they are based, to fully participate.
 It makes good use of exploratory discussions, videos, chat, online polls and recent news events, including COVID-19.
 The aim is to increase understanding of Disabled people, their rights, compliance with accessible aviation laws and solutions to remove and prevent barriers to equality.

-In developing this course QEF's Accessible Aviation lead, Graham Race MBE, has partnered with Mary Doyle; accessible aviation consultant, executive coach, Modern Classroom Certified Trainer (MCCT®) and one of Britain’s most influential Disabled people on the Disability Power 100 list in 2018 and 2020.
+In developing this course QEF partnered with Mary Doyle; accessible aviation consultant, executive coach, Modern Classroom Certified Trainer (MCCT®) and one of Britain’s most influential Disabled people on the Disability Power 100 list in 2018 and 2020.

 Mary says: "I’m delighted to co-create this training solution with QEF, who are experts in accessible aviation, the customer journey and disability.
 We intend to empower our aviation colleagues with a deeper understanding around disability equality and the direct actions to improve inclusion to ensure passenger confidence.
 And for everyone attending to have an enjoyable, highly topical and long-lasting learning experience.”

-The Disability Equality Training course for Aviation builds on QEF’s expertise in supporting thousands of disabled people to feel confident about air travel.
+The Disability Equality Training course is part of the ASK FIRST disability awareness programme and builds on QEF’s expertise in supporting thousands of disabled people to feel confident about air travel.
 It has been designed and delivered by people with lived experience of disability, with insight and experience of the issues people face, as well as a thorough understanding of the specific challenges faced by the sector.

 This face to face interactive on-line course -designed and delivered by people with lived experience of disability, enables participants to explore, expand and apply their knowledge of Disability Equality in aviation.